Jereskal/warlordsredux.altis/README.md

 Warlords Redux Server info: https://www.battlemetrics.com/servers/arma3/5449720

+## **Changes from the main Warlords Redux branch**
+This version of Warlords Redux aims to remove balancing issues and to experiment with different configurations of the gamemode.

-## Want to get involed
+## Want to get involed?

-Github page: you are already here :)
+Original project Github page:https://github.com/Gamer-Dad/warlordsredux.altis

 Check this video out by Gamer Dad to help you get started: https://www.youtube.com/watch?v=tVIDyepo2WE , more to come as the workflow becomes more complex.

-## **Changes to main Warlords Redux branch**
-This version of Warlords Redux aims to remove balancing issues and to experiment with different configurations of the gamemode.